Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 Provides ability to manage physical machines running hypervisor

-Enables centralized management of resources from a management server
+Enables centralised management of resources from a management server

 Enables pooling of resources and allocates capacity to VMs: Communicates with hypervisors to perform management